 Every HOA wanting to improve their community’s future should consider creating an electric vehicle charging policy.
 This policy aims not to prevent EV chargers altogether but to regulate how they are installed, used, and maintained.
 It should balance what homeowners want and protecting the HOA’s curb appeal.

 An HOA electric car charging policy will vary between communities as different associations have different needs.
-However, the policies should cover at least these three things:
+However, boards should consider the following things when enacting their own EV charging policy.

 An HOA electric car charging policy must outline how homeowners can propose an installation.
 This will help the board enforce rules consistently and allow homeowners to comply better with community rules.